elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/1-data-and-repository-discovery.md

       data findability, importance of reusability for data annotation, importance of data crosslink
   '3':
-    outcome: >-
-      Develop a strategy to search for data and link it with the research data lifecycle.
+    outcome: Develop a strategy to search for data for reuse.
+    verbs:
+      - verb: Create
+        level: expert
   '4':
     outcome: Extract datasets and build their own work on them.
   '5':